misiektoja/spotify_monitor/docs/configuration.md

 NTFY_IMAGES = True
 ```

-Active and inactive alerts use playlist artwork when available then fall back to album artwork.
+Active and inactive alerts use playlist artwork when available, falling back to album artwork.
 Tracked-song, every-song and loop alerts use album artwork.
-Error alerts and `--send-test-webhook` remain text-only.
-Spotify Monitor accepts only Spotify HTTPS CDN image URLs, limits downloads to 5 MiB and rejects oversized decoded images before preparing each attachment in memory.
-If `NTFY_IMAGES` is enabled while Pillow is missing, startup says so, names the exact install command and keeps sending text-only alerts. `--doctor` reports the same under its environment checks.
-If image preparation fails, the alert is sent as text.
-If the attachment upload fails, the alert is retried once as text so artwork cannot suppress the notification.
+Error alerts and test webhooks stay text-only.
+If Pillow is missing or artwork cannot be prepared or delivered, notifications continue as text.
 Self-hosted ntfy servers must allow attachments.

 For compact activity notifications on phones and smartwatches, enable the short ntfy format in `spotify_monitor.conf`: